HaolingZHANG/DNASpiderWeb/README.md

 │    │    ├── connect_valid_graph           // Connect a valid graph by valid vertices
 │    │    ├── connect_coding_graph          // Connect a coding algorithm by valid vertices and the threshold for minimum out-degree
 │    │    ├── create_random_shuffles        // Create the shuffles for accessor through the random mechanism
-├── experiments                             // Experiment module of DNA SPIDER-WEB │    ├── __init__.py                        // Local biochemical constraint set in this work
+├── experiments                             // Experiment module of SPIDER-WEB │    ├── __init__.py                        // Local biochemical constraint set in this work
-│    ├── step_1_compatibility.py            // Experiments for the gap between code rates obtained from generated algorithms and the corresponding capacities
+│    ├── _1_compatibility.py                // Experiments for the gap between code rates obtained from generated algorithms and the corresponding capacities
-│    ├── step_2_reliability.py              // Experiments for the relative errors of capacity approximation
+│    ├── _2_reliability.py                  // Experiments for the relative errors of capacity approximation
-│    ├── step_3_stability.py                // Experiments for the code rates obtained from SPIDER-WEB and other advanced algorithms
+│    ├── _3_stability.py                    // Experiments for the code rates obtained from SPIDER-WEB and other advanced algorithms
-│    ├── step_4_repairability.py            // Experiments for the probabilistic correction of encoded DNA strings with multiple errors
+│    ├── _4_repairability.py                // Experiments for the probabilistic correction of encoded DNA strings with multiple errors
-│    ├── step_5_privacy.py                  // Experiments for the hidden danger of graph (algorithm) reconstruction and two additional privacy algorithms
+│    ├── _5_privacy.py                      // Experiments for the hidden danger of graph (algorithm) reconstruction and additional privacy algorithms
+│    ├── _6_slide_info.py                   // Drawing scheme for result part in the slides
+│    ├── __init__                           // Preset parameters in the simulation experiment
+│    ├── code_encode.py                     // Script in the encoding simulation experiment
+│    ├── code_repair.py                     // Script in the correcting simulation experiment
 ├── test                                    // Test module of source codes │    ├── test_accessor_vs_latter_map.py     // Unit test for the conversion between the accessor and the latter map │    ├── test_accessor_vs_matrix.py         // Unit test for the conversion between the accessor and the adjacency matrix